 By inserting a digital meat temperature probe into the side of the meat, you’ll be able to determine when it’s fully cooked to 160°F.

-Our recommendation is the Kizen Digital Meat Thermometer.
+One recommendation is the Dewjom Wireless Digital Meat Thermometer.
 Check the price on Amazon.

 Healthy Buns and Toppings

 Completing a gourmet burger requires an awesome bun and your favorite toppings.
 This might include cheese, mushrooms, a slice of tomato and lettuce.

 While the patties are finishing up on the BBQ, I’ll add on cheese to melt.
 And, there’s no way I’m going to wreck my creation with a slice of processed Kraft cheese!